MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-cpp.md

 If you haven't already, be sure to complete the following prerequisites before continuing:

 - Complete [Quickstart: List sensitivity labels (C++)](quick-file-list-labels-cpp.md) first, which builds a starter Visual Studio solution, to list an organization's sensitivity labels.
-This Quickstart builds on the previous one.
+This "Set and get a sensitivity label" Quickstart builds on the previous one.
 - Optionally: Review [File handlers in the MIP SDK](concept-handler-file-cpp.md) concepts.

 ## Implement an observer class to monitor the File handler object